 In-person participants must pre-register and complete a COVID-19 screening.
-Pre-registration required via ShulCloud.

 Havdalah, Torah Study and Kaddish

 Every Saturday evening; check website for times

 Join us on Facebook or Zoom for a Havdalah experience and some Torah to begin a new week followed by Mourner's Kaddish.
 Together we can create spiritual nearness in the midst of our physical distancing.